 You may be offered support from your family and friends in lots of different ways.
-It could be practical support with things such as shopping, housework or preparing meals.
-Most people are only too happy to help - even if it means you having to ask them!
+Most people are only too happy to help - even if it means you having to ask them.
+Support can be practical or emotional.
 Having company when you are recovering gives you a chance to say how you are feeling after your operation and can help to lift your mood.
 If you live alone, plan in advance to have someone stay with you for the first few days when you are at home.